 Borneo - Operation Oboe July - August 1945

 Instead it has been suggested that the Australian government’s determination to take Borneo, against the express recommendations of General Blamey, was not merely to accede to MacArthur’s wish.
-Wheate and Gilbert have contended that the government’s decision may have been influence by the perception that Borneo was an opportunity for Australia “to confirm its place at the table during later peace talks” by helping to defeat the Japanese.
+Wheate and Gilbert have contended that the government’s decision may have been influenced by the perception that Borneo was an opportunity for Australia “to confirm its place at the table during later peace talks” by helping to defeat the Japanese.

 At Tarakan, OBOE ONE was ostensibly aimed at the airfields that were of strategic interest.
 Nevertheless, there is little evidence they would have been able to prepare the airfields in time for operations at Brunei and Balikpapan and, in the end, the airfields were beyond repair.
 Australian losses were also considerable.
 While 1,540 Japanese were killed, 245 Australians were killed and 669 wounded.